 Dr. Weiner practices at Presbyterian Hospital of Dallas and twice served as Chief of Neurosurgery there.
-He is also on staff at Baylor Hospital of Plano, Presbyterian Hospital of Rockwall and Texas Institute for Surgery.
+He is also on staff at Baylor Scott & White Medical Center – Plano, Presbyterian Hospital of Rockwall and Texas Institute for Surgery.

 He is a member of the American Association of Neurological Surgeons, Texas Association of Neurological Surgeons and the Congress of Neurosurgeons, Texas Medical Association, American Medical Association, Texas Pain Society and the North American Neuromodulation Society.

 Read the On Magazine interview with Dr. Weiner

 General microneurosurgery, vascular neurosurgery, stereotactic radiosurgery, multimodality treatment of malignant and benign brain tumors, surgical treatment of headaches, trigeminal neuralgia and chronic pain syndrome.
 Specializing in a comprehensive approach to minimally invasive treatment of neck and back problems.